compsocialscience/summer-institute/2022/rochester/index.md

 Details for applications will be shared soon.
 Applications are due by March 31st, 2022.

-Participation is restricted to advanced undergraduates, Master's students, PhD students, Postdoctoral researchers, and assistant professors (in the first 3 years of their careers).
+Participation is restricted to advanced undergraduates, Master's students, PhD students, Postdoctoral researchers, and assistant professors (within 7 years of their Ph.D.).
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 Participants are expected to fully attend and participate in the entire two-week program.